- About Us

 - Farmstay Activities

 Besides our spectacularly scenic location on the edge of Lamington National Park, we offer a large range of activities you can only experience when staying at Cedar Glen Farmstay.

 A diverse range of animals call Cedar Glen home.
-Apart from our horses and beef cattle, we have a couple of house cows (often with calf at foot), pigs, sheep, turkeys, ducks, peacocks and chickens.
+Apart from our horses and beef cattle, we have pigs, some sheep, ducks, peacocks, alpacas, donkeys and chickens.

 Naturally they all need to be cared for on a daily basis, and one of the joys of a Cedar Glen stay, is getting involved in these activities.
 We feed our lovely animals twice daily, at 8.00am and 4.00pm.
 The morning animal feed is included in your stay, if you wish you can also join us for the afternoon feeding for a small fee.
 The afternoon feeding includes the Alpacas and is a favourite with adults and children alike.